-The 2008 financial crisis is affecting millions of Americans and is one of the hottest topics in the Presidential campaigns.
+The Great Recession is the name commonly given to the 2008 – 2009 financial crisis that affected millions of Americans.
 In the last few months we have seen several major financial institutions be absorbed by other financial institutions, receive government bailouts, or outright crash.

 So what caused the financial crisis of 2008?
 This is actually the perfect storm which has been brewing for years now and finally reached its breaking point.
 Let’s look at it step by step.